ClarityNLP/Utilities/README.md

 This script is for uploading the MIMIC dataset into ClarityNLPs Solr instance.

 To use the script, open the script and feed in the required parameters under the comment "User fed parameters".
 Then run `python mimic_ingest.py`.

+#### gleason_pathology.py

+This script is for uploading the Gleason pathology reports dataset into ClarityNLPs Solr instance.

+To use the script, open the script and feed in the required parameters under the comment "User fed parameters".
+Then run `python gleason_pathology.py`.